Waerden001/Notebook_2020/README.md

 # Notebook 2020

-This is an experimental project on programming style mathematical notebook.
+This is an experimental project on programming style mathematical notebook writing.
 Main points of experiments are

 1. Files arrangement system.
 2. Class, functions, database (constants) hierarchy and connections.